BUCKET BRIGADE HUMANITARIAN GARDEN

-In the wake of the Thomas Fire and 1/9 Debris Flow, the Bucket Brigade deployment plan was based on the concept of the Incident Command System (ICS) used by professional first responders.
-We adapted ICS to allow for rapid scaling of coordinated volunteer and NGO response during the recovery phase of the disaster.
+In the wake of the Thomas Fire and 1/9 Debris Flow, the Bucket Brigade deployment plan was based on the concept of the Incident Command System (ICS) used by professional first responders and adapted to allow for rapid scaling of spontaneous volunteer and NGO response during the recovery phase of the disaster.
 We worked steadily through the recovery process, field-testing and adjusting our methodologies based on dynamic and unforeseen circumstances.
-We realized that our modified ICS was an incredibly effective tool for interagency cooperation and deployment.
+We realized that our deployment system was an incredibly effective tool for interagency cooperation and collaboration as well as for the safe deployment of thousands of volunteers in a complicated environment.
 We began documenting this system for second-response and recovery and have developed a unique solution to the ever-growing problem of disaster relief.
 We call this model Community Self-Rescue (CSR).

 Once unified in this way, the greater community implemented one of the biggest and most successful recovery efforts in the region.
-This is the fundamental tenet of community resiliency: A community united in the belief that by working together in a coordinated way we can get through whatever disasters or crises the future may bring.
-Our CSR system is an essential component of this resiliency platform and with proper scaling could be replicated statewide.
+This is the fundamental tenet of community resilience: A community united in the belief that by working together in a coordinated way we can get through whatever disasters or crises the future may bring.
+Our CSR system is an essential component of this resilience platform and, with proper scaling, could be replicated statewide.

 Moving forward, we are expanding our scope beyond response and reaction into the work of disaster prevention, preparedness, and resiliency building.
-Our primary focus for 2019 is the full development of our field-tested method for Community Self-Rescue.
-Our aim is to have a documented and scalable system, training manual, and software platform for successful community mobilization in a disaster.
+Our primary focus for 2022 is to begin community volunteer leadership training in Community Self-Rescue.
+Our goal is to train a generation of volunteer leaders and to create a distributed resource of trained second-responders throughout the community.